ozmos/100-days-of-code/r1-log.md

 ###R1D42
 This morning I did a codewars algorithm to wrap all odd numbered digits in dashes.
 I also worked on my pomodoro project and now have the basic user interface without interactive elements.

+###R1D43
+Continued work on pomodoro timer.
+Introduced most basic timer functionality.
+###Still to do for this project:
+    -enable pause functionality
+    -break to start automatically when session finishes -adjust session and break lengths with button clicks -sound to indicate end of session and break